SpaceGravimetryTUD/GRACE-Orbit-Residuals-db/README.md

 # GRACE Geospatial Data Processing Stack

-This project sets up a scalable geospatial data processing pipeline using **PostgreSQL + PostGIS**, **SQLAlchemy**, and **Podman Compose**.
+This project sets up a scalable geospatial data pipeline using **PostgreSQL + PostGIS + TimescaleDB** , **SQLAlchemy**, and **Podman Compose**.
 It facilitates efficient ingestion, validation, and querying of high-frequency satellite data from the GRACE mission.

+---

 ## 🌍 Context & Background